da-the-dev/ExEx/README.md

 - Merge profiles.
 Select multiple profiles to merge into one.
 - **Changes to profiles are automatically applied if changed profiles are enabled**.

+- Global profile!
+Add extensions that you use all the time when coding *(like Git History and GitLens, your theme extensions)*.
+Edit your Global profile (automatically added after the first launch after the update)

 ## Commands
 - `xx.createProfile` - Create a profile.
 - `xx.enableProfile` - Enable profiles *(leave no profiles selected to disable all extensions)*.